sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 samtools tview -p contig1 aln.bam contigs.fasta
 ```
 note: **contig1** is the name of the contig to view; e.g. tig00000000.

+[explain settings in tview - how to scroll, find]

 Run pilon: